Manu404/edmund/README.md

 Most parts were picked based on what I had on hand, pick whatever you want, but most are available for cheap.

+The pull down resistor are optional as the esp integrate configurable pull-up/dow resistor, I kept them to avoid relying on the esp8266 ones, as the board may vary in the future, providing a possible different set of feature/config and less prone configuration errors.
+Use -DESP_INTERNAL_PULL_DOWN to switch to the internal pull dow in the code.

+##### Devboard or off-board chip ?

+Price wise: dev board.

+Current consumption wise: off chip.

+The esp8266 can be found around 2 to 5€ depending on the 'authenticity' and can reach way lower current consumption without the entire rest of the board (in the µA range).
+But, it require you to pick a better voltage regulator than a LM7805 and a serial-to-usb programmer (which can be another arduino, esp, pic, anything, don't buy it if for hobby, google) The dev board, for it's price and for embedding the voltage regulation and usb port (that can be used both for powering and programming/debuging) ca be a comfortable choice if you want to modify this project, it's particularly usefull/tidy on a breadboard.

+Yet, the finished esp8266 version don't embbed the devboard.

 ### things to know about the stuffs you need to make the stuff do things

 I used a log pot instead of lin, might need to update the reading method to your hardware if linear.

-The regulator is optional, an usb powerbank can do the job or directly connecting the battery to the lolin.
+The voltage regulator is optional, a usb powerbank can do the job, or directly connecting the battery to the lolin.
 But as I'll use certainly 9v if on battery instead of powerbank, I don't want to load too much the ESP regulator and had the part available. *Yet, might not be the best efficient way of doing this, but provide plenty of heat to get your finger ready for the next shuffling*

 ## building the things to install on the stuff